 Disgruntled Employees

-According to the 2018 Insider Threat Report, ninety percent of organizations feel vulnerable to insider threats.
-Disgruntled employees possesses two components needed to cause damage; access and motivation.
+Disgruntled employees possess two components needed to cause damage: access and motivation.
 Additionally, a survey conducted by Deep Secure reports that nearly half (45%) of office employees are willing to sell corporate information to outsiders.
-Notably, just ÂŁ1,000 would be enough to tempt 25% of the surveyed employees.
+Notably, just £1,000 would be enough to tempt 25% of the surveyed employees.
 What information would they be willing to sell?
-Depending on the employee’s job function, it could include confidential and/or proprietary information.
-As well as, financial information, and/or high-level administrative privileges to corporate applications.
+It could include confidential and/or proprietary information, as well as financial information, and/or high-level administrative privileges to corporate applications.

 When issues arise in the workplace, it’s important to realize that this can create an emotionally charged environment.
 As a result, a productive employee may now become a disgruntled employee.
 The subsequent risk to the company may be varied and significant.
 It could include spreading negative comments on social media platforms such as LinkedIn or Facebook.
-In addition it could include theft of physical and or intellectual property.
-As well as, deliberately leaking sensitive and or confidential/proprietary information.
-As a result, companies may experience financial loss, loss of company credibility and potential lawsuits.
+In addition, it could include theft of physical and or intellectual property as well as deliberately leaking sensitive and or confidential/proprietary information.
+As a result, companies may experience financial loss, loss of company credibility, and potential lawsuits.

-In addition to disgruntled employees, itâs important to consider the other insider threat; the ex-employee who maintains access to corporate applications.
+In addition to disgruntled employees, it’s important to consider the other insider threat; the ex-employee who maintains access to corporate applications.

 The Ex-Employee

 According to a survey conducted by OneLogin an alarming 50 percent of ex-employees retain access to corporate applications after their employment has ended.
 This continued access can become the Achilles heel for the company.
-If the ex-employee leaves acrimoniously the motivation exists to use that access to orchestrate a crippling attack.
+If the ex-employee leaves acrimoniously, the motivation exists to use that access to orchestrate a crippling attack.

 What if the employment is terminated to the satisfaction of both parties?
 Is there still a risk?
 There certainly is.
 An ex-employee can be recruited at a later date by malicious actors offering financial incentives for access.
 This threat is real.
 According to OneLogin, 20 percent of the companies surveyed experienced a data breach due to failure to de-provision an employee.

-Apples Huge RevealâNot so Much!
+Apples Huge Reveal—Not so Much!

-Just days before Applesâ huge reveal, a disgruntled employee is believed to be the leak that compromised the anticipated event centered around the iOS 11 GM.
-According to a September 9, 2017 AppleInsider report, it is suspected that a disgruntled employee revealed proprietary/confidential information regarding new features and hardware of the iOS 11 GM. Â Included in the leak was information on the new LTE Apple Watch, new AirPods revision, âFace IDâ facial recognition details and setup process, a new âanimojiâ feature for Messages, and the apparent marketing names of Appleâs forthcoming iPhone lineup; iPhone8, iPhone 8Plus and iPhone X.
+Just days before Apples’ 2017 huge reveal, a disgruntled employee is believed to be the leak that compromised the anticipated event centered around the iOS 11 GM.
+According to a September 9, 2017 AppleInsider report, it is suspected that a disgruntled employee revealed proprietary/confidential information regarding new features and hardware of the iOS 11 GM.
+Included in the leak was information on the new LTE Apple Watch, new AirPods revision, “Face ID” facial recognition details and setup process, a new “animoji” feature for Messages, and the apparent marketing names of Apple’s forthcoming iPhone lineup; iPhone8, iPhone 8Plus, and iPhone X.

 Morrisons Supermarket Payroll Leak

-In 2014, Andrew Skelton, a senior IT auditor employed by Morrisons Supermarket PLC, deliberately leaked the payroll information of approximately 100,000 current and former Morrisons’ employees to a file sharing website and to three English newspapers.
+In 2014, Andrew Skelton, a senior IT auditor employed by Morrisons Supermarket PLC, deliberately leaked the payroll information of approximately 100,000 current and former Morrisons’ employees to a file-sharing website and to three English newspapers.
 The motivation?
 The IT auditor held a grudge against Morrisons due to an earlier internal disciplinary matter.
 Morrisons continues to experience the damaging consequences caused by this disgruntled employee.
-Over 5,000 current and former Morrisons’ employees filed a class action suit against the company for damages incurred from the information leak.
+Over 5,000 current and former Morrisons’ employees filed a class-action suit against the company for damages incurred from the information leak.

 Georgia-Pacific Mill Hack

-IT specialist and systems administrator, Brian P. Johnson, will be spending the next 34 months in federal prison and will have to pay $1,134,828 in damages for hacking his former employer, Georgia Pacific.
-Mr. Johnson was terminated from his employment on February 14, 2014 and escorted off the George-Pacificâs Hudson Mill premises.
+IT specialist and systems administrator, Brian P. Johnson, will be spending 34 months in federal prison and will have to pay $1,134,828 in damages for hacking his former employer, Georgia Pacific.
+Mr. Johnson was terminated from his employment on February 14, 2014, and escorted off the George-Pacific’s Hudson Mill premises.
 Despite his termination, his access to corporate applications remained in place.
-Mr. Johnson was found to have an open virtual private network connection to the Georgia-Pacific Millâs network.
-With this connection, Mr. Johnson intentionally transmitted harmful code and commands to the system, in some instances bringing the mills production to a stand-still.
+Mr. Johnson was found to have an open virtual private network connection to the Georgia-Pacific Mill’s network.
+With this connection, Mr. Johnson intentionally transmitted harmful code and commands to the system, in some instances bringing the mill’s production to a stand-still.

 FBI agents assigned to the case concluded that Mr. Johnson intentionally sabotaged his former employer as payback.
 In February 2016, Mr. Johnson plead guilty to his crimes.